Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 ### Document Store

 As discussed above, issuance of documents can happen individually or by batch.
-Choosing to batch documents by far the most efficient way.
+Issuing a batch documents is by far the more efficient way.

 When it comes to revocation both values can also be used: